ujjwal-stha/tesla-clone/README.md

-Tesla Clone
+# Tesla Clone

 This is a Tesla Clone Built using React, Redux and Styled Components

-Live Demo 🚀🚀🚀
+# Live Demo 🚀🚀🚀

 https://tesla-clone-b501f.web.app/

-Technologies
+# Technologies

-->React
+- React
-->Redux
+- Redux
-->Styled Components
+- Styled Components
-->react-reveal
+- react-reveal
-->Material UI Icons
+- Material UI Icons

-Platform
+# Platform

-->Firebase
+- Firebase

-Setup
+# Setup

 To clone and run this app, you'll need git and Node js also installed on your PC.